jodusan/dulex123.github.io/_posts/2016-10-09-docked-deep-learning.md

 [Docker][docker] is this fantastic tool that efficiently allows you to isolate your dev environments from the host machine(s).

-I have started using it just a few days ago, so I am no expert but I already see many benefits.
+I have started using it just a few days ago to install **all major DL frameworks at once**, so I am no expert but I already see many benefits.

 Docker terminology: